 Prisoner Civil Rights Mediation Clinic

 Michael Colatrella is an expert in alternative dispute resolution.
 He is the co-author of the interdisciplinary text, Mediation: Skills & Techniques that is widely used in law schools, graduate schools, and schools of diplomacy.
-Colatrella authored an interdisciplinary article, "A 'Lawyer For All Seasons': The Lawyer as Conflict Manager," which explores why interpersonal conflict management principles and skills are increasingly essential to good lawyering.
+He is also an author of articles in the dispute resolution field, including an interdisciplinary article, “A ‘Lawyer For All Seasons’: The Lawyer as Conflict Manager,” which explores why interpersonal conflict management principles and skills are increasingly essential to good lawyering.
 The thought-provoking article was published in 2012 in the San Diego Law Review.